Written by Nupur Jena

 Even if you have experienced soy allergies, natto may not bother you.
 The fermentation process breaks down the difficult-to-digest proteins, rendering them unrecognizable as a problem food to your immune system!

-If smell is the problem, add a spoon of sesame oil, which will gives the dish a wonderful aroma.
-Also, if you are not so much into slimy things, mix the natto less before adding condiments, by doing so it will be less sticky and gooey.
+If the smell is the problem, add a spoon of sesame oil, which will give the dish a wonderful aroma.
+Also, if you are not so much into slimy things, mix the natto less before adding condiments: doing so will result in less sticky and gooey natto.

 If you are adventurous enough to experiment and try unusual foods, give natto a shot!
 You may even end up loving it as many of the Japanese locals do.
 This nutritious meal will bring amazing health benefits if eaten regularly.
 Moreover, you can find natto in any convenience store and supermarket in Japan at a low cost.
 If you try, do tell us how was your first natto dish!